ryan-aldred/gpt3/README.md

 ## Key takeaways

-1. Vanilla everything
---No frameworks or libraries, just HTML, CSS, and Javascript
+1. Vanilla everything - No frameworks or libraries, just HTML, CSS, and Javascript
-2. Fast & Lightweight
---Loads in < 0.5 seconds and is 7KB ([Pingdom speed test results](https://tools.pingdom.com/#60357d3ed5400000))
+2. Fast & Lightweight - Loads in < 0.5 seconds and 7KB in size ([Pingdom speed test results](https://tools.pingdom.com/#6036bc9a22000000))
-3. Web native
---Norma leverages the features available in today's browsers
+3. Web native - Norma leverages the features available in modern browsers